ironhorsesoftware/webid-tls-jsse/README.md

     trustManager.checkClientTrusted(certificateChain, "RSA");
 ```

 **Note:** This code, on its own, will fail validation.
 The `WebIdTrustManager` will try to follow http://www.example.com/mikepigott ([without the #map fragment](https://www.w3.org/2005/Incubator/webid/spec/tls/#verifying-the-webids)) and find nothing there.
-We can preload this by initializing the WebIdTrustManagerFactory with a KeyStore:
+We can preload this by initializing the `WebIdTrustManagerFactory` with a `KeyStore`:

 ```java
     import java.security.KeyStore;